This page summarizes commonly asked questions about the Graduate Appointee Insurance Program (GAIP).

 GAIP Plan ID cards are issued to you by LifeWise at the time of your initial enrollment.
 If you need temporary proof of coverage, you may download a temporary ID card by visiting the LifeWise website.

 Who are the network providers for GAIP?

 UW-associated network providers include: Hall Health, UWMC, Harborview Medical Center, UW Physicians (UWP), Seattle Cancer Care Alliance, Seattle Children’s, and Northwest Hospital.

 Who can I contact with questions about GAIP?

 For questions relating to coverage, claims, and enrollment, LifeWise Assurance Company is your primary source of information.

-For questions arising from a late-entered graduate appointment, your source of information is your department Graduate Appointee Coordinator.
+For questions arising from a late-entered graduate position, your source of information is your department Graduate Appointee Coordinator.

 What benefits are covered under the GAIP?

 Your GAIP health plan is administered by LifeWise Assurance Company.
 To learn about your coverage, including how much you’ll pay for certain services, visit their website.
 There you can download the plan benefit booklet, which explains your coverage in detail.
 The site also features a search tool if you’d like to see which doctors and pharmacies are in the plan’s network.